I was interviewed a few months ago by a journalist for an article in Economia on the different routes to make it to partner.

 Making partner brings many advantages.
 I think they fall into four areas: respect, money, control, and focus.

 Having partner on your business card brings a level of professional respect and kudos.
-In some ways it is also a validation of your professional worth and merit.
+In some ways, it is also a validation of your professional worth and merit.
 With that professional respect and kudos normally comes the rewards of owning a slice of the firm.
 Of course, in the years when profits are low, there is no certainty that a junior partner will earn more than the director/senior associates in your firm.
-It is probably fair to say that as a partner in a Big 4 or Magic Circle firm, your drawings (i.e. share of the firm’s profits) will be substantial.
+It is probably fair to say that as a partner in a Big 4 or Magic Circle firm, your drawings (i.e. a share of the firm’s profits) will be substantial.
 (See how much do Big 4 partners earn).

 One of the benefits of being a partner is you have a little more freedom to organise how to run your life.
 After all, if you achieve the targets you have been given by your fellow partners it doesn’t matter whether you take holiday for 35 days or just 5 days a year.
 It also doesn’t matter whether you decide to work from home one day a week.
 Very often the only thing holding you back, as a partner, from taking a bit of ‘life’ back from your firm, is your own routine and way of working.